Niall FarrellySenior Research Officer - Forestry

 - GENESIS Project – Genomic evaluation for the sustainable improvement of Sitka spruce

-- Sustainable thinning – Thinning to improve profitability and timber quality in Sitka and Norway spruce plantations
+- Thinning in Sitka and Norway spruce crops - Thinning to improve profitability and timber quality in Sitka and Norway spruce crops

 - Fit Forests Project - the response of tree species to climage change